Text.EndsWith

 Text.EndsWith( "skæ", "KAE", Comparer.FromCulture( "en-US", true ) ) // Returns true

-As the article shows, understanding the Text.EndsWith function and its options help improve your ability to handle text data in Power Query M.
+Understanding the Text.EndsWith function and its options can help you handle text data more effectively in Power Query M. It allows for both case-sensitive and case-insensitive comparisons, as well as culture-dependent text handling.

 Learn more about Text.EndsWith in the following articles: